 Until to 2008 the insurance industry was a state-owned monopoly operated by the Instituto Nacional de Seguros (INS).
-Today the market is open to private participation with the exception of two insurance coverages: the labor risk insurance and the mandatory car accident insurance.
+Today the market is open to private participation except for two insurance coverages: the labor risk insurance and the mandatory car accident insurance.
 All other insurance coverages may be offered by any insurance company properly registered with the regulatory authority Superintendencia General de Seguros (SUGESE).